Title IX & the Policies and Procedures on Sexual Harassment

 - Increased security and monitoring of certain areas of the campus

 - Any other actions deemed appropriate by the Equity and Title IX Coordinator

 *Violations of no contact orders will be referred to appropriate student or employee conduct processes for enforcement.

-Following receipt of notice or a complaint of an alleged violation of this Policy, the Equity and Title IX Coordinator (the Coordinator) or designee engages in an initial assessment, typically within one to five business days.
+Following receipt of notice or a complaint of an alleged violation of this Policy, the Title IX Coordinator (the Coordinator) or designee engages in an initial assessment, typically within one to five business days.
 The steps in an initial assessment can include a discussion of supportive measures, Complainant wishes moving forward including filing a formal complaint, confidential resources, and local law enforcement resources.

 Anyone may file a report of sexual harassment, regardless of whether or not the reporter is the Complainant.
 In order to initiate Title IX proceedings, the Complainant must submit a written complaint to the Coordinator.
 In addition, a formal complaint may be filed by the Coordinator should they feel that the allegations need further exploration.

 Formal complaints must fall under the scope and jurisdiction of the University’s Policy on Title IX.
 Please see the above section on Scope & Jurisdiction or review the full policy pdf found in the Additional Information section below for more information.

 If the formal complaint meets the requirements of this policy, the Coordinator will inform the parties of the options of informal resolution (see informal resolution section below) or formal investigation to address the complaint.
 The Complainant may, at any time, withdraw their formal complaint If, based on the formal complaint, the Coordinator finds that it does not rise to a violation under this section, the formal complaint must be dismissed.